paldepind/projectdo/README.md

 Actions:
-  build, run, test       Build, run, or test the current project. tool                   Invoke the guessed tool for the current project."
+  build, run, test       Build, run, or test the current project. tool                   Invoke the guessed tool for the current project.
 ```

 ## Supported tools and languages